EzraSkwarka/MelvorMod-ConquestMode/Planning.md

 - Find a way to disperse Marks and pets for forbidden skills
   - Unobtainable Marks are:
-    - Mark of the Ent: Woodcutting
+    - [X] Mark of the Ent: Woodcutting
       - Add to Lumberjack Thieving Table
-    - Mark of the Mole: Mining
+    - [X] Mark of the Mole: Mining
       - Add to Miner Thieving Table
-    - Mark of the Octopus: Fishing
+    - [X] Mark of the Octopus: Fishing
       - Add to Tentacle 'Drop Table'
-    - Mark of the Devil: Firemaking
+    - [X] Mark of the Devil: Firemaking
       - Add to Fierce Devil 'Drop Table'
-    -Mark of the Owl: ToTH Astrology
+    - [X] Mark of the Owl: ToTH Astrology
       - Add to Seething Horn Elite if Impending Darkness is beaten
   - Unobtainable Pets are:
-    - Beavis: Woodcutting
+    - [X] Beavis: Woodcutting
       - Hide in Spider Forest
-    - Pudding Duckie: Fishing
+    - [X] Pudding Duckie: Fishing
       - Hide in Deep Sea Ship
-    - Pyro: Firemaking
+    - [X] Pyro: Firemaking
       - Hide in Infernal Stronghold
-    - Cool Rock: Mining
+    - [X] Cool Rock: Mining
       - Hide in Miolite Caves
-    - Larry, the Lonely Lizard: Farming
+    - [X] Larry, the Lonely Lizard: Farming
       - Hide in Chicken Coop
-    - Astro: Astrology
+    - [ ] Astro: Astrology
       - Hide in the Frozen Cave
     - Ripper the Reindeer: Christmas Event 2020
     - Festive Cool Rock: Holiday Event 2021
     - Festive Chio: Holiday Event 2021